mdolab/pygeo/paper/paper.md

 # Summary
 In shape optimization, an algorithm modifies a body's geometry to improve its performance.
 A common shape optimization example is adjusting the shape of an aircraft wing to minimize aerodynamic drag computed via computational fluid dynamics (CFD).
-Multidisciplinary design optimization (MDO) couples multiple disciplines, such as aerodynamics and structural mechanics, to optimize them simultaneously, which is usually more advantageous than optimizing only a single discipline.
+Multidisciplinary design optimization (MDO) couples multiple disciplines, such as aerodynamics and structural mechanics, to optimize them simultaneously.
+This is usually more advantageous than optimizing a single discipline or optimizing disciplines sequentially.
-In such cases, the geometry must be represented consistently across multiple disciplines.
+In MDO, the geometry must be represented consistently across multiple disciplines.

 <!--BB: Removed reference here to geometry generation per aY comment below -->
 pyGeo is a geometry package for three-dimensional shape manipulation tailored for aerodynamic and multidisciplinary design optimization.